shimondoodkin/experience-sharing-and-life-automation/README.md

 Hope is what shapes your dreams and directs you in life it is good idea to learn about yourself in this area that others shape you with that power over you because you dont understan yourself well and have hard time to notice hope kicked in.

 Beliving stupidly is stupidity.
-People should understand why it is so and how it works.
+People should understand why it is so and how it works and why it is useful.
 Everything in this book should come from understanding so people can make their own decisions wicely specific to their situation.

 How to do like I do
 Fork, Edit and Submit a pull request.